chua-n/chua-n.github.io/book/JavaWeb/Spring/IoC-下.md

 `Environment` 在查找对应的 property 的时候，有如下规则：

-- By default, system properties have precedence over environment variables.
+- By default, *system properties* have precedence over *environment variables*.
 - So, if the `my-property` property happens to be set in both places during a call to `env.getProperty("my-property")`, the system property value “wins” and is returned.
 - Note that property values are not merged but rather completely overridden by a preceding entry.